Z3o2/Discord-Account/README.md

-# Discord-Account
+# .gg/ScriptKitties
-Discord Account Message Sender
+All EDU PURPOSES